|

 Art Gallery, John Rylands University Library, the BBC

-Manchester studios and the great Roman Catholic Church of
+Manchester studios and the great Roman Catholic Church of the

-campuses of the universities of Manchester.
+of the universities of Manchester.

 Return